Seafood lovers will love these delicious Thai shrimp recipes!

 Of course, you can always substitute them with brown sugar and rice vinegar.

 On a cold, rainy day a big bowl of hot, spicy soup is just the ticket.

 Tom yum is probably the most popular Thai soup.
 It’s a savory, fiery, and slightly sour seafood soup.

 Warm yourself up the inside with this hearty, hot goodness.

 It’s brimming with shrimp flavors, using shrimp stock made by boiling the shrimp heads in water.

-The wonderful aromatic flavor is created by using galangal, lemongrass, kaffir lime leaves and bird’s eye chilies.
-It’s deliciously good.
+The wonderful aromatic flavor comes from the galangal, lemongrass, kaffir lime leaves, and bird’s eye chilies.

 You won’t have to fly to Thailand to enjoy the amazing taste of Thai street food.
 I’m serious!